TYPE DESIGN INFORMATION PAGE last updated on Thu Mar 21 22:03:02 EDT 2019

 He designed two strong sans font families for the Berthold Exklusiv Collection, Formata (1984) and Signata (1993).
 Formata, a popular sans serif face, is the corporate typeface of Postbank, Allianz, VW Skoda and Infratest Burke.

 Since 1998, Möllenstädt has worked independently from his own studio in Munich, and continues his association with Berthold as an independent designer.
-He most recently completed small caps and fractions for Formata, and added the Euro symbol to many faces in the Berthold collection.
+He most recently completed small caps and fractions for Formata, and added the Euro symbol to many typefaces in the Berthold collection.

 At Dalton Maag, he was responsible for SkodaSans (2000-2001), a custom font family that may be downloaded here.